aiml-ceb/aiml-ceb.github.io/_pages/openings.md

 If you are a Master student at Leiden University looking for a Master project, contact me (or any group member) per email or stop by my office.

 ### Bsc / Master students from elsewhere
 If you are interested in pursuing a Master degree at Leiden University, see [mastersinleiden.nl](http://www.mastersinleiden.nl/programmes/physics/en/introduction).
-Sometimes, we take master students or summer interns if we get exceptional applicants (this usually means very good grades and a personal recommendation).
+Sometimes, we take master students or summer interns if we get exceptional applicants (this usually means very good grades and a personal recommendation).-->